citp/privacy-policy-historical/l/li/liv/livemusicblog.com.md

 <http://optout.networkadvertising.org/#!/>
 How to contact us

-If you have questions about this Privacy Policy, please email us at vibes@livemusicblog.com, “PRIVACY POLICY” in the subject line, or mail us at the following address:
+If you have questions about this Privacy Policy, please email us at [[email protected]](https://livemusicblog.com/cdn-cgi/l/email-protection), “PRIVACY POLICY” in the subject line, or mail us at the following address:

 **LIVE music blog**
-1037 Robinson Ave.
+122 Thorn Street
 San Diego, CA 92103

-Last updated: January 26, 2018
+Last updated: November 16, 2018